 There are many more ways for admins to use refcodes.
 We recommend using refcodes for every fundraising link you send out.

-The pink section is where you name your refcode.
-Pick a short word or phrase to use as your refcode (you can use letters, numbers, or underscores, but no spaces or punctuation) and type it into the box.
-Your link will generate above the box.
-To get accurate data, make sure that you don’t repeat any refcodes on the same contribution form.
-The yellow section is where you can preset the contribution amount that will be selected when a donor lands on your contribution form.
-The green section should be filled out if your links are going to a form that uses recurring contributions.
+Pick a short word or phrase to use as your refcode (you can use letters, numbers, or underscores, but no spaces or punctuation) and type it in the field.
+Your link will generate at the top.
+The example below uses “email” for a contribution form link that will be shared in a fundraising email.
+To get accurate data, make sure that you don’t repeat any refcodes on the same contribution form!

-When you’re done creating your refcode and presetting your link, copy the link at the top of the page and place it in a fundraising email or on your website.
+When you’re done creating your refcode, copy the link at the top of the page and place it in a fundraising email or on your website.

 You can make as many refcodes as you’d like using this generator.
 Just copy the new link each time you make a new refcode.
 For example, you could make a refcode for every person on your team to send to their contacts by using their names.